wellcomecollection/platform/docs/rfcs/merger_matcher/README.md

 ## Storage

-Each graph of related works that has been merged into a single work has an identity that should be preserved, where the merged work supersedes the previous work the resource identity of the previous work should redirect to the new merged work.
-Similarly when merged works are disconnected to create new individual works the resource identity of the previous merged work should ideally redirect.
+Related works that have been merged into a single work have an identity that should be preserved, where a merged work supersedes a previous work the resource identity of the previous work should redirect to the new combined work.
+Similarly when merged works are disconnected to create new individual works the resource identity of the previous merged work should redirect.

 This implies storing the state of related works to enable the merging process to also emit updates to the identities of all related merged works.